 Allotey workshop: connecting Liverpool to Africa through mathematics and data science

-During this workshop prominent researchers in mathematics and data science from the African Institute of Mathematical Sciences (AIMS) and the University of Liverpool will give talks on current research topics, with the intent of bringing mathematics and data science at the forefront of the addressing global challenges.
-The research areas addressed will span from probability and stochastic analysis, control theory and partial differential equations to theoretical physics and mathematical biology.
+During this workshop prominent researchers in mathematics and data science from the African Institute of Mathematical Sciences (AIMS) and the University of Liverpool gave talks on current research topics, with the intent of bringing mathematics and data science at the forefront of the addressing global challenges.
+The research areas addressed spanned probability and stochastic analysis, control theory and partial differential equations to theoretical physics and mathematical biology.

 For details of the workshop programme please visit the Allotey Workshop website.